mikrodev/Documentation/docs/IEC104-Application-Notes.md

 After entering this parameter, the device must be reset.
 AT+RESET=1

+**Note:** The threshold value entered here applies to all defined IEC104 Slaves in the project.

 ### IEC104 Connection Information Learning Command

 IEC104 connection information can be learned with AT command.

+**For Telediagram version before 18:**

-The Mikroterminal application opens, from the custom command input
+The Mikroterminal application opens, from the custom command input.

 The command AT+COMSTATUS=iec104 is sent.